bitpesa/api-documentation/README.md

 ### External ID

 An external ID can be included when Transactions are created, which are typically used for linking transactions to the models inside the API user's system.
-If the specified external ID already exists in our system the transaction will fail to validate.
+If the specified external ID already exists in our system the transaction will fail to validate, and the corresponding duplicate transaction will be returned along with an error.

+For more information on External IDs, see the [Transaction flow documentation](transaction-flow.md#external-id)

 ### Senders